dildeolupbiten/SynastryParser/README.md

 # SynastryParser

 **SynastryParser** is a program uses csv files that contain julian date, latitude and longitude values.
+Use [ConvertGauquelinData
+](https://github.com/dildeolupbiten/ConvertGauquelinData) to generate a csv file.

 ## Availability